olegp/stick/examples/skeleton/README.txt

 This is a basic Stick application.
-To run it launch ringo with the main script:
+To run it launch common-node with the main script:

     common-node main.js